Should SNAP be restricted to healthy food, similar to the WIC program?

 WIC is a fantastic program with tons of educational resources including promoting breastfeeding by supplying pumps to moms.
 I totally agree that if the government wants to assist families with food, it should be nutritious food.
 They just need to make it user-friendly.

 A lot of people who use SNAP live in areas that are food deserts, and rely on convenience stores in their neighborhoods for groceries.
 There aren't many healthy, nutritious foods available at those stores, and many people on assistance don't have the money for transportation to travel to and from a neighborhood with a grocery store.
 What good is assistance if you can't use it?

 I think that unhealthy foods like soda and energy drinks should be prohibited, while the ability to buy critical items like diapers is loosened.

 Eat good food and die young or healthy food and live longMany of the best tasting foods are the worst for you.
 So would you rather eat whatever you want knowing you will loose ten years off your life .
 Or eat only healthy not always tasty foods to have the extra 10 years.

 by Annsalo 3 years ago

 Why does the misconception that people who get Food stamps don't work continue?Out of those that get EBT/SNAP/Food stamps 60% have employed adults in the household.
 Also 20% of those getting those benefits are unable to work due to being elderly or disabled.
 So that leaves very few that are...

 Why do people say that healthy eating is expensive?

-What is one healthy food you will NEVER eat?
+What is the healthy food that you take most frequently ?